linkrd/peSDK-Android/README.md

 * #### buildAndSend
-  This method allows you to make an asynschronous call to the server with a specific action.
+  This method allows you to make an asynchronous call to the server with a specific action.
 It's the base method of peSDK.
 ViewController that instantiate peSDK will have to implement the `peSDKDelegate` and filter the response by the action string.
 This method is only required if synchronous calls are needed, otherwise the peSDK provides all the functionalities already.

   Possible actions are: